 Eagle (SSIU) Short Stay Isolation Unit for (Aii) Airborne Infectious Isolation is now available.
-This freestanding facility supports accommodations for both the Health Department and Staff Security needed to administer approved virus monitoring.
-The SSIU is equipped with bio resistant accommodations for short-term quarantine observation of both genders.
-Rooms are spacious and designed to meet the CDC, FGI hospital guidelines using ASHRAE 170 negative pressurized fresh air standards required for Aii and quarantine management.
-This facility was developed for ICE at the Laredo TX.
+This freestanding facility supports accommodations for both patients and staff needed to administer approved CDC virus monitoring.
+The Eagle EQS is equipped with bio-resistant accommodations for short-term quarantine observation of both genders.
+Rooms are spacious and designed to meet the CDC, FGI hospital guidelines using ASHRAE 170 negative pressurized fresh air standards required for Airborne Infectious Isolation and quarantine management.
+The facility was developed for ICE in 2016 and placed in Dilley Texas.

 Removeable stainless steel grills for cleaning